Skip to Content

 Chorizo Quesadillas

 Any time I’m at a Mexican restaurant, I always order chorizo because I never make it at home.
-Or, never made it until one of our grocery stores started selling it.
+Or, never made it until our closest grocery store started selling it.
 You better believe I purchased some the minute I saw it so I could make this Chorizo Quesadillas recipe.

 Spicy Chicken Quesadillas.